 The Code reminds those engaged in service to the Corporation that they are required to report perceived or actual violations of the law, violations of the Corporation's policies, dangers to health, safety and the environment, risks to the Corporation's property, and accounting or auditing irregularities to the chair of the Audit Committee, who is an independent director of the Corporation.
-In addition to requiring directors, officers and employees to abide by the Code, the Corporation encourages consultants, service providers and all parties who engage in business with the Corporation to contact the chair of the Audit Committee of the Corporation regarding any perceived and all actual breaches by the Corporation's directors, officers and employees of the Code.
+In addition to requiring directors, officers and employees to abide by the Code, the Corporation encourages consultants, service providers and all parties who engage in business with the Corporation to contact the chair of the Audit Committee of the Corporation regarding any perceived and all actual breaches by the Corporation's directors, officers and employees of the Corporation's directors, officers and employees to abide by the contact the chair of the Audit Committee of the Corporation regarding any perceived and all actual breaches by the Corporation's directors, officers and employees of the Code.